cooklang/cooklang-org/content/cli/help.md

 Run `cook COMMAND --help` for more information on a command.
 ```

-## `$ cook recipe --help`
+## `recipe`

 ```
 Usage: cook recipe COMMAND

-Read and edit cooklang recipe files
+Read and edit CookLang recipe files

 Commands:
-read 		  Parse and print a cooklang recipe file validate	Check for syntax errors in one or more cooklang recipe files prettify	Edit a cooklang recipe file for style consistency image		  Download a random image from upsplash.com to match the recipe title
+read 		  Parse and print a CookLang recipe file validate	Check for syntax errors in one or more CookLang recipe files prettify	Edit a CookLang recipe file for style consistency image		  Download a random image from upsplash.com to match the recipe title

 Run `cook recipe COMMAND --help` for more information on a command.
 ```

-### `$ cook recipe read --help`
+### `read`

 ```
 Usage: cook recipe read [OPTIONS] FILE

-Parse and print a cooklang recipe file
+Parse and print a CookLang recipe file

 Options:
   -output-format={json|yaml}	Set the output format (default json)